ucsb-csw8/w24/_info/syllabus.md

 * We will have timed 30 minute bi-weekly quizzes on Gradescope given on Fridays of even weeks (Fridays on Weeks 2,4,6,8,10), and are open to complete from 8am - 8pm PST.
 * We will have a remote synchronous 2 hour final exam on Gradescope during the scheduled final exam time.

-## Late Policy and Regrade Requests
+# Late Policy and Regrade Requests

 I will consider late submissions / accommodations <strong>only</strong> for medical or family emergencies **and only when formal documentation can be provided**.
 This **does not** include overwhelming workload from other courses, scheduling conflicts, technical difficulties, or vacation plans.

 I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time.
 The late work policy below accounts for absences (or failure to submit work) in a way that does not unduly penalize your grade unless it becomes excessive.
+The policy (unless stated otherwise) are:

 * Your zyBook activities are based on the work you complete by the deadline.
 However, you can receive partial credit for work submitted to zyBooks past the deadline **within one week of the original deadline**.
   * You still receive full credit for any work in zyBooks completed **before** the deadline, but any portion of incomplete work that is submitted **within one week after the deadline** will only receive 50%.